-The Committee reviews the responses at the May and November PRC meetings.
-These reviews do not include consented or screened patients.
-The review does not include studies that have been open to accrual less than six months that do not register or enroll.
-If no response is received from the study PI, the study is closed until a response is received and reviewed by the PRC.
-Studies which have three consecutive unsatisfactory reviews will be closed.
+If no response is received from the study PI, the study is closed until a response is received and reviewed by the PRC..
 Studies for which accrual remains an issue on consecutive reviews may be closed prior to completion of the study.